datopian/flowershow/site/content/blog/2023-02-16-nextjs-tutorial.md

 └── ...
 ```

-with the following frontmatter:

-- `title` - title that will be displayed on blog home page and blog post
-- `description` - description will be displayed on the page with all blogs listed (which we'll create later)
+If you looked at the schema of the `Blog` type in `contentlayer.config.ts` file, you noticed that apart from shared fields like title or description, this type has the following extra fields:

-- `created` (required) - date that will be displayed on the blog page and that will be used to sort blog search results
+- `created` (required) - date that will be displayed on the blog page and that will be used to sort your list of blogs (if you'll use our `BlogsList` component)
-- `authors` (optional) - This will search for authors and display their images on the post ([Authors docs](https://flowershow.app/docs/blog#blog-authors))
+- `authors` (optional) - this will search for authors and display their images on the post ([Authors docs](https://flowershow.app/docs/blog#blog-authors))

+We will also need to add a title and a description of each blog, which will be displayed on the blog home page that we'll create later on.

-So your `my-blog-post.md` file looks like this:
+So your `my-blog-post.md` file will look like this:

 ```md
 ---